X01XX/UES-Forth/README.md

 The corners, above, are ~A + (~B & ~C), ~C + (~A & ~D).
 I call A, and C, <i>Anchors</i>.
 Note that I added a corner by adding a single item, ~D. Corner clusters share data.
 The number of adjacent, dissimilar, terms used for a corner, equals the number of edges of the region the anchor is in.

 In the results, regions not completely overlapped by other regions are <i>Defining</i> regions, others are <i>Placeholders</i>.
+Placeholder regions are caused by adjacent, similar, regions.

 When a corner is well developed, all adjacent dissimilar samples tested, the anchor will be in only one region, a defining region, else it will not be a valid corner.
 Each defining region will have a corner.
 Having more than one corner is possible, but not needed.